ychenGo/simulate-data/README.md

 # Training Repository

-A repository for learning GitHub
+A repository for learning GitHub - this is not my first repository